If your eyes are chronically itchy, dry, red or irritated, there’s a good chance you have dry eye syndrome.

 For patients who have suffered from severe dry eye syndrome for months or years, finding relief while enjoying clear and comfortable vision definitely boosts their quality of life.

-If you suffer from dry eye syndrome and have been looking for a more effective treatment option, ask Dr. Moshe Mendelson and Dr. Jackson Lau about scleral lenses.
+If you suffer from dry eye syndrome and have been looking for a more effective treatment option, ask Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng about scleral lenses.
 Call Silicon Valley Eye Physicians today to schedule your consultation and learn more about these special lenses.

 Silicon Valley Eye Physicians serves patients from Sunnyvale, Los Altos, Mountain View, and Cupertino, California and surrounding communities.